Healthy Shepherd’s Pie

 Spread the mashed potatoes over the beef mixture, top with Swiss cheese and sprinkle with additional paprika, if desired.
 Transfer the skillet to the oven and bake until the cheese is melted and the beef and sauce are bubbling along the edges, 15 minutes.

-- My Simple Skillet Green Beans are quick, healthy, and super fresh and would be a great side to pair with this dish.
+- My Green Beans recipe is quick, healthy, and super fresh and would be a great side to pair with this dish.

 At Healthy Seasonal Recipes, we specialize in cooking with fresh veggies and creating weeknight meals.
 Sign up HERE to get more produce-forward dinner ideas for FREE!
 If you make this recipe, please come back and leave a star rating and review.
 I would love to hear what you thought!
 Happy Cooking! ~Katie